Improving Low-Resource Machine Translation via Round-Trip Reinforcement Learning: Results

 \paragraph{Translation Fluency} Since we only reward the round-trip translation, it might be possible that the model generates nonsensical forward translation text, despite having an improved translation quality according to chrF++.
-To measure this, we check the fluency of the generated translation under the \emph{Goldfish} language model, reporting average log-probability (natural log) before and after training (Table~\ref{tab:goldfish_logprob_scores}).
-Across all four languages, training increases the log-probability (i.e., makes it less negative), consistent with more fluent and model-preferred output distributions, confirming that our method do not damage the fluency.
+To measure this, we measure target-side fluency using a monolingual LM under the \emph{Goldfish} \citet{chang-etal-2024-goldfish} language model, reporting average log-probability (natural log) before and after training (Table~\ref{tab:goldfish_logprob_scores}).
+Across five of the six languages, training improves LM likelihood (i.e., makes it less negative), consistent with more fluent and model-preferred output distributions, confirming that our method does not degrade fluency.
+For Bhojpuri, we think that due to the higher morphological variability in this language, the system does not improve fluency.

-The most significant improvement is again observed in Russian, mirroring the chrF++ trends.
-This suggests that the round-trip reinforcement objective enhances not only adequacy, as captured by chrF++, but also surface-level well-formedness and overall likelihood according to an external scorer.
+These scores suggest that the round-trip reinforcement objective enhances not only adequacy, as captured by chrF++, but also surface-level well-formedness and overall likelihood according to an external scorer.
 These results are further supported by the qualitative analysis of the translation output discussed in a later section.